gustafholmer/dheap-algo-dstruc/README.md

 # dheap-algo-dstruc
 Transformed binary heap found in a book into a d-heap.
+Assignment in an algorithms and data structure course.

+# Author: Gustaf Holmer